Sunday, February 24, 2008

 So I sat down to write this review because one of my favorite music groups is coming to town this week, and I wanted to pimp the show.
 How’s that for shameless?
 Here goes: San Francisco-based Indie Art Folksters, The Cobalt Season will be playing at Enterbeing Thursday night, February 28.

-, you might ask.
+Who is The Cobalt Season, you might ask.
 I figured someone wouldn’t be in the know, so when I started considering how I would go about prostituting their music ("pimping"? "prostituting"? alright, this motif has to end), I thought I would just throw out some links to other online reviews and call it a post.
 In my review-writing laziness, I came across something interesting; I discovered it’s impossible to describe an artist without comparing them to someone else.
 Have you ever noticed that?
 Brian McLaren, compared TCS to the Weepies and Sigur Ros, among others.
 Mark Van Steenwyk likens them to the Arcade Fire and Copy (I don’t see that connection myself, but, to each his own).
 Had I to do it, my instincts call to Iron and Wine, a dash of Sufjan Stevens, and perhaps a less ambiguously enunciated Thom Yorke.
 But you can hop on iTunes and draw your own conclusions.

 The musical styling isn’t the only reason you should check out The Cobalt Season; their live performance is compelling and provocative (ok, that’s a third racy-descriptor, but this one is not gratuitous).
 The front man, Ryan Sharp delves into critical issues of faith and living, and doesn’t settle for the cliché-ed, quick answers.
 As many of the live performances I have seen have been in small faith communities, often connected with Emergent Village, prepare to sit on a pillow and engage in some story-telling and culture prodding.